Kura0913/VR-Dataset-Generator/README.md

 ```

 ### filter.py
-Remove redundant files in the corresponding folder in the specified mode.
+detection:Compare files in **bbox** and delete redundant files in mask, original, and label.
+segmentation:Compare files in **segphoto** and delete redundant files in mask, original, and label.

 ```cmd
 python filter.py
 ```